dogoncouch/gentoo-laptop/README.md

 This has been tested on at least one 2in1 laptop, and everything works.
 Laptop hardware support has come a long way since the 1990s, in everything from the kernel to desktop environments.

 ### Disk Encryption
 Full disk and swap encryption are a necessity in a lot of industries.
-This guide uses LUKS on LVM to encrypt everything except the boot partition.
+We use LUKS on LVM to encrypt everything except the boot partition.

 ## Installing Gentoo